 - Slow Cooker: Cook on Low heat for 6-7 hours.
 Shred the beef and return to the slow cooker.
 Allow it to simmer for another 15 minutes.

 Once the beef and plantains are cooked, all that’s left to do is assemble the bites!
 Assemble and layer the cooked plantains, smashed avocado, barbacoa, pickled onions, cilantro, and lime juice.

 It’s best served right away, but it can be prepped in advanced, and then assembled just before serving.

 Making this recipe?
 I’d love to heat about your experience with it.

 Drop a comment below or tag me on Instagram @cookathomemom!

 Fried Plantain and Barbacoa Beef Sliders

 - 1 lime juiced

-- 3 tbsp. diced chipotle peppers If fresh isn’t available, use canned chipotle in adobo (watch for added sugar)
+- 3 Tablespoon diced chipotle peppers or canned chipotle in adobo.